Alfresco/acs-deployment/README.md

 the v6 release.

 Please review the new [values](helm/alfresco-content-services/values.yaml) carefully and adapt any custom configuration you may have.
+You can read the [upgrades guide](docs/helm/upgrades.md) for more details on the changes.

 > Deploying to new namespace is always the preferred way of upgrading ACS as we
 > do not test charts for upgrade scenarios (even with previous versions)